MAD-Club/RinsedBot/README.md

 - Fork the repo to your computer.
 To do this, click on the `fork` button on the top-right hand corner.
 - Go to your directory, and open up terminal.
 Type in `npm install`.
 This should install all the dependicies you need for this project.
+- Duplicate `conf.example.js` and rename it to `conf.js`.
+- Insert your token into the `conf.js` file where specified.